Oakley Mod5 MIPS Review

 Our Analysis and Test Results

 The MOD 5 MIPS works hard to be groundbreaking, and in most instances, it succeeds.
 It is top-of-the-line, innovative headwear with some truly interesting features.

 The fit of the MOD 5 MIPS is snug but comfortably so.
-The earpads are cupped with a thick layer of padding around the edges, so your ears feel more cocooned than smashed once you buckle the chin strap.
-We didn't find quite the loud wind-tunnel roar that the Giro put out.
+The earpads are cupped with a thick layer of padding around the edges, so your ears feel more cocooned than smashed when you buckle the chin strap.
+We didn't find quite the loud wind-tunnel roar that [plagues some other models.

-The chin strap padding is relatively standard, and the buckle is the more modern Fidlock, a magnetic connector that cyclists will find oddly similar to clipless pedals.
+The chin strap padding is relatively standard, and the buckle is the more modern Fidlock, a magnetic connector that is becoming more common.
 You can personalize the inner fit of the helmet with the Boa Fit system, essentially a click wheel at the back of the helmet that tightens or loosens the inner liner for a more specific fit.
 Most of our top helmets employ a similar feature.
 Oakley's version, while effective, seems to cinch more at the back of the head than a more complete and uniform tightening.
 The fit is still OK; it's just noticeable that the cinching is very much geared toward the back.

 Oakley's integrated venting system (more below) doesn't have a plethora of open vents.
-Of the ones it does have, the two on the top can be closed when the temperature drops and the two on the back are aerodynamically designed to minimize the cold air that can penetrate when traveling forward/downhill.
+Of the ones it does have, the two on the top can be closed when the temperature drops, and the two on the back are aerodynamically designed to minimize the cold air that can penetrate when traveling forward/downhill.
 We did find that the ear pads could be a bit drafty on a cold day.
 Not enough to send you into the lodge for hot chocolate every other run, but certainly noticeable.
-It's certainly still a warm helmet, but if you're prone to cold ears or live in a seriously arctic environment, consider wearing a balaclava and adding base layers.
+It's still a warm helmet, but if you're prone to cold ears or live in a seriously arctic environment, consider wearing a balaclava or thin beanie to up the warmth.